aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 File `lib/meta.rkt` defines `struct` types for all the named element types in a Tiny-HDL source.

-In `lib/resolver.rkt`, function `decorate` has been changed to instantiate these `struct`s.
+In `lib/resolver.rkt`:
-Names are systematically decorated using `add-scope` because any name may be used later in a `lookup`.
+* Function `decorate` has been changed to create and bind `struct` instances instead of binding syntax objects.

-Function `resolve` uses predicates when calling `lookup`.
+* Function `resolve` uses predicates when calling `lookup`.

 Some checks may seem redundant, but they prove useful when an instance or assignment appears before the elements that it references (see the examples `error-...-reversed-step-04.rkt`).
 Redundant lookup operations have a low impact on performance thanks to the use of a lookup cache in macro `begin-tiny-hdl`.